etlbox/etlbox.website/doks_v1.8/dbextensions/content/docs/getting-started/overview/index.md

 ### Performance Considerations

-Compared to row-by-row operations, DbExtensions significantly reduces database round-trips and add the missing bulk extensions to `IDbConnection` and Dapper.
-This makes it well-suited for:
+Compared to row-by-row operations, DbExtensions cuts round-trips and uses the database bulk path.
+See the [Performance](/docs/getting-started/performance/) page for a SQL Server run (Dapper loop vs `BulkInsert` / `BulkUpdate` / `BulkDelete` / `BulkMerge`, plus SqlBulkCopy on insert) and [Compared to](/docs/getting-started/compared/) for when to keep Dapper or SqlBulkCopy.

+Typical fit:

-* Large imports/exports
+* Large imports
 * Synchronization jobs
 * Batch processing workloads

-Actual performance gains depend on the database system, schema, and environment, but the architectural advantage over per-row execution is substantial.

 ## Sample Code